-Students will imagine they are twenty-first-century artists who are commissioned to create a portrait of wealth and trade for the United States.
+Students will imagine they are current-day artists who are commissioned to create a portrait of wealth and trade for the United States.
 Students must first conduct research to determine popular items imported to the United States and where they originate.